USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/README.md

 - [Node](https://nodejs.org/en/download/)
   - This project's required Node version can be found in [.tool-versions](./.tool-versions)
   - Since [Node versions](https://nodejs.org/en/about/releases/) enter and exit active LTS status regularly, use a Node version manager.
-On Mac use asdf for version management by following theses steps:
+On Mac use asdf for version management by following these steps:
-      - Install asdf if applicable (https://asdf-vm.com/guide/getting-started.html)
+    - Install asdf if not already installed (https://asdf-vm.com/guide/getting-started.html)
-      - Install GnuPG (a prerequiste for asdf controlling Nodejs version)
+    - Install GnuPG (a prerequisite for asdf controlling Nodejs version)
       ```
       brew install gpg gawk
       ```
-      - install the asdf NodeJS plugin
+    - Install the asdf NodeJS plugin
       ```
       asdf plugin add nodejs https://github.com/asdf-vm/asdf-nodejs.git
       ```
     - Check that the nodejs plugin installed correctly with the below command
       ```
       asdf plugin list
       ```
       NOTE: you should see 'nodejs' listed in the terminal as a response
     - Install the correct NodeJS version specified in [.tool-versions](./.tool-versions)
       ```
       asdf install nodejs <version number>
       ```
     - Set the version used above to be applied globally
       ```
       asdf global nodejs <version number>
       ```
     - Double check NodeJs is using the correct version
       ```
       node -v
       ```
-      - if you have an issue run the following command and then close and re-open your terminal to be sure changes have taken affect
+    - If you have an issue run the following command and then close and re-open your terminal to be sure changes have taken affect
       ```
       asdf reshim nodejs
       ```
   - for Windows environments, [nvm-windows](https://github.com/coreybutler/nvm-windows) is highly encouraged.
 - [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/)